mennetorelli/Plumberz/README.md

             $ (Data.Text.words . pack) content)
  ```

 The rationale is as follows: first of all the function reads from the input.txt file by means of withFile function,
 then extracts the content with `hGetContents`,
 and finally accumulates all the words contained in a hashmap by means of a `foldr` used with `(\x v -> insertWith (+) x 1 v)` function.
 The words are obtained from the `String` read from the file using a combination of `fmap`s:
 first of all the string is converted in a `Text` with `pack` and split in a series of `Text`s with `words` function,
 then such words are cleaned from eventual non alphanumerical characters, and finally lowercased due to prevent duplicates.

-This non-Conduit example works fine, but the main problem compared to any Conduit version is that the memory usage is not constant:
+This I/O example works fine, but the main problem compared to any Conduit version is that the memory usage is not constant:
 the more the file size grows, the more there are possibilities of a stack overflow.